kamaldeepsaini/nagios-plugin/README.md

 **check_jboss_ds_count.py [Standalone mode only]**

-This Jboss plugin checks active connection pool status for data sources and XA data sources.
+This Jboss plugin checks active connection pool status for data sources and XA data sources of jboss running is standalone mode.
 User can set warning and critical percentage as per requirement.
 It accepts 8 parameters in order to work properly and all eight parameters are mandatory.

 > - --host| -H =  IP address of the host machine.
 > - --port | -P = Port number of Jboss host
 > - --user | -u = User name for Jboss management UI